1. Blog

 Falmouth, MA (Oct)

 U.S. News & World Report calls the fall season “one of Cape Cod’s best-kept secrets,” as temperatures cool and hotels drop their rates.
 As such, it’s the perfect time to roll out the red carpet for runners.
-The flat (but for one short, steep hill), out-and-back course features dazzling views of Martha’s Vineyard Sound, while inland stretches past classic Cape Cod homes and fiery fall foliage offer a change of pace from the exposed coastline.
-And though Cape Cod’s late October weather can be unpredictable, finishers rave that its stalwart volunteers are “amazing” and “second to none.”
-For the full Falmouth running experience, the Clam Chowdah Challenge offers exclusive swag to runners who complete the half marathon on Saturday followed by the marathon on Sunday.
+The flat (but for one short, steep hill), seaside course features dazzling views of Martha’s Vineyard and Nantucket Sound, while inland stretches past classic Cape Cod homes offer a reprieve from the exposed coastline.
+And though Cape Cod’s October weather can be unpredictable, finishers praise its stalwart volunteers as “amazing” and “second to none.”
+For the full Falmouth experience, the Lobstah Challenge rewards runners who complete the half on Saturday followed by the 5K on Sunday.

 Michigan

-Detroit Free Press Half Marathon logoDetroit Free Press/TCF Bank Half Marathons
+Detroit Free Press Marathon logoDetroit Free Press Half Marathons

 Detroit, MI (Oct)

-To cross, or not to cross?
+To cross or not to cross?
 That is the question facing half marathoners at Michigan’s fall favorite.
-The Freep (as locals affectionately know their race) offers two separate half marathon options: the U.S.-Only Half, which navigates commercial and residential neighborhoods of Detroit including a loop on Belle Isle, and the more popular International Half, which crosses the Ambassador Bridge into Canada before returning stateside via the Detroit-Windsor Tunnel (a stretch billed as “the world’s only underwater mile”).
+The Freep (as locals affectionately know their race) offers two half marathon options: the Motor City Half, which navigates commercial and residential neighborhoods of Detroit, and the more popular International Half, which crosses the Ambassador Bridge into Canada before returning stateside via the Detroit-Windsor Tunnel (a stretch billed as “the world’s only underwater mile”).
 As a bonus, International Halfers profess to being “awed” by the “amazing views” of sunrise over the Detroit River.
 So if the idea of visiting Canada on foot piques your interest, then cross that bridge when you get to it in the Motor City.

 Minnesota